electricianinsomniac/STM32duino-Serial-Communication/README.md

 The hardware
 ![STM32](STM32 (2).png)
  - You need an STM32, e.g. an [STM32f407](https://www.st.com/en/microcontrollers-microprocessors/stm32f407-417.html#overview).
+ - You can use any [Arduino family](https://www.arduino.cc/en/hardware) or [ESP32](https://cdn.sparkfun.com/assets/7/8/e/4/f/esp32-s2_datasheet.pdf)
- - than I Used ESP32CAM, e.g. an [ESP32-CAM](https://makeradvisor.com/esp32-camera-cam-boards-review-comparison/).
+ in this project I Used ESP32CAM, e.g. an [ESP32-CAM](https://makeradvisor.com/esp32-camera-cam-boards-review-comparison/).
  - Than I Connect the ESP32-CAM board to your computer using an FTDI programmer.
 Follow the next schematic diagram:
  ![ConnectoFTDI](ESPToFTDI.png)
    Or You can buy Dev Board module for ESP32-CAM [Dev Board](https://www.lazada.co.id/products/esp32-cam-dev-board-usb-to-ttl-ch340-camera-ov2640-esp-32-esp-32-i5080040515.html). which are sold separately!.